 As soon as the tool life expires or the programmed quantity is reached, the control sets the diagnostic bit 1.
-This causes an error message to be issued the next time the tool is called and program run will be stopped.
+This causes an error message to be issued the next time the tool is called.
+If no replacement tool is available, the program will be stopped.